horus20/motherminter-push/README.md

 ## UX & UI

+For developing the app a clear and light design approach was adopted.

+* Clean modern design
+* No visual barriers or distractions
+* All app interface scenarios are decorated with meta-data, modal windows with prompts, place holders with examples to facilitate user navigation and interaction with the application
+* Short link-wallets (6 characters, apart from a domain name)

+## Customization

 ## Backend part
 Deploy your copy on a server or use our public api - `https://p.motherminter.org/api/`<br>